Table of Contents

 Watermelon isn’t just refreshing and hydrating — it’s also a good source of the amino acid L-citrulline that converts to arginine and then is used to produce NO.

 A small study in which eight men drank 300ml of watermelon juice daily for two weeks showed increased bioavailability of NO.

 A 2017 study suggested increased watermelon intake boosts nitric oxide levels, which may improve athletic performance and promote healthy blood pressure and blood flow.

 Watermelon has also been shown to aid post-workout recovery.

+The last nitric oxide food on our list is the heart-healthy pomegranate.
 The rich red seeds of pomegranates are full of antioxidants that promote the formation of NO and protect it from damage.
 A test-tube study on pomegranate juice showed that it prevented NO being damaged by oxidative stress.